legacycoderocks/website/README.md

 > ...
 > * Use the Components and Templates to create End Products that are open source and freely available to End Users.

-With the above notice, the code in this repository is published under the MIT license.
+With the above notice, the code in this repository is published under the [Creative Commons, Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Learn more